-Mindfulness: Identifying our thoughts, images and automatic reactivity to them.
-Seeing our thoughts instead of being our thoughts.
+Mindfulness: identifying our thoughts, images and automatic reactivity to them—seeing our thoughts instead of being our thoughts.

-I started paying attention to my experience.
-After all I was about to finish my food and I like food…I moved my attention to the food on purpose and without judgement and in reality started savoring what I was eating.
-(Not rocket science, right?)
-I started using other senses naturally to experience my food and found a much richer experience.
-I moved my awareness effortlessly, and didn’t even realize that I was doing it, to the taste, texture, color, and smell of the food.
-Wouldn’t it be nice to be able to enjoy my entire meal like this.
+So, I started paying attention to my eating.
+By focusing more on the food I was eating, I was more readily able to savor the experience of the meal (not rocket science, right?).
+I started using all my senses to fully experience my food, and discovered a much richer experience.
+I moved my awareness effortlessly, without even really realizing I was doing it, to the taste, textures, colors, and smell of the food.
+Wouldn’t it be nice to be able to enjoy my entire meal like this?

 Slowing down and being with direct experience

-Take a moment right now, close your eyes and make a mental image of your right hand, don’t feel it, just think an image…see the palm, the top of the hand, the fingers and thumb.
-Now hold your right hand out from your body and sense your hand.
-Feel the air moving across the hand if it is…is there tingling…perhaps your hand is cool, cold or warm…just notice.
-What did you experience that was different between thinking about your hand and experiencing your hand?
+Close your eyes and make a mental image of your right hand.
+Don’t feel the hand, simply think an image.
+See the palm, the top of the hand, the fingers and thumb.
+Next, hold your right hand out from your body and feel your hand.
+Sense the air moving across the hand; any tingling sensations; any coolness or warmth—whatever is present, simply notice it.

 Starting a mindfulness practice

 Please visit the guided meditation section of this website by clicking here.
 Also take a look at the mindfulness resources section of this website.
 You may also visit Tara Brach’s or Jack Kornfield’s websites for more information on mindfulness.
-MSAM also does a six week mindfulness training group.
+MSAM also offers a 6-week mindfulness training group.